yighy/Pantograph/README.md

 - Lazy/rope mode for extra-smooth curves.
 - Recoil: the cursor springs back to where each stroke began, so the next mark is offset from somewhere meaningful.
 - Fine: Draw Sensitivity applies to the raised pen too, so the scale never changes under the finger and the cursor can be placed as precisely as it draws.
+- Loupe: a magnified window onto the canvas under the brush, so detail work no longer means zooming the canvas in and back out.
+It shows the live stroke, and moves aside when the brush reaches it.
 - Selection: lasso, rectangle, magic wand, colour select — move, transform, duplicate, invert.
 - A lifted selection survives a layer change, so it can be pasted into another layer.
 - Active selections clip every tool.